nitheezkant/ReebGraph/README.md

 For inbult complexes, just use ch 2 or 3.

 In all cases, you will see a plot with the critical points on it the output.
 In case of inbuilt functions, you will also see the complex.\
-Connecting these critical points appropriately should give the reeb graph, however due to challenges, this task has not been implemented.
+Connecting these critical points appropriately should give the reeb graph, however due to challenges, this task has not been implemented.\
+Note: Z axis is taken as height function.